CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-haproxy.md

     VPN](../Network/how-to-configure-client-vpn.md)
     and secure shell to the server and start implementation:

--  Change hostname and update the repository
+-  As the applications use 'GetHostByName' system calls, `hostname -s` output should match the real hostname and not localhost.
+In order to change hostname, run the first two commands below and update the repository with `yum update`

     a.  `grep HOSTNAME network | awk -F= '{print \$2}' | tee /etc/hostname`